 However, this feature will come in handy on public networks – where you do not want any other devices on the same network to connect to your device (Available on Windows, Android).

 This feature will save you some time because you won't need to open the Surfshark app and click any button to connect to Surfshark servers.

-If you turn on Auto-connect, your device will connect to the VPN as soon as it finds Wi-Fi or ethernet connection.
-(Available on Android, Windows, iOS, macOS).
+If you turn on Auto-connect, your device will connect to the VPN as soon as it connects to the internet (Available on Android, Windows, iOS, macOS).

 Start with Windows

-Launch your Surfhark app, then go to Settings -> Advanced -> Protocol to find this setting.
-(Available on Android, Windows, iOS, Linux, macOS).
+Launch your Surfhark app, then go to Settings -> VPN Settings -> Protocol to find this setting (Available on Android, Windows, iOS, Linux, macOS).